Chris-Tollan/Iconic-UK-Football-Stadiums/README.md

 #### Colour Scheme

-- The main main colours used are black and white, this links the page to the two main colours often used to portray the of a football.
+- There are three main colours used in this project - black green and white, this links the page to the two main colours (black and white) often used to portray the image of a football.
 Football fans often describe matches played in the evening as having a "special" atmosphere, the colour scheme of the site keeps in line with this as black representing the evening and white representing the stadium lighting.
+A green background with white writing will be used throughout for areas of text, this keeps in line with the football theme with green representing the grass of the pitch and white in this case representing the the lines on the pitch.

 #### Typography